 Why typical quotation based selection doesn’t work:

-Architects’ fees typically varies from 1.5% to 7.5% (min.
+Architects’ fees typically vary from 1.5% to 7.5% (min.
 5% as per Council of Architecture, Govt. of India guidelines) of actual project cost depending on the complexity and size of a project and architect’s scope in it.
-For Multi-family residential projects 2.5%-4% is more of a rational figure including the structural design, basic services design and periodic supervision. (while in New Town one can find a few firms working even below 1 % which implies that the firm is surely not design oriented and may be going to sell you one of their typical ready-made solution, or, may be looking for other, perhaps unethical, avenues to ensure the profit).
-For selection of architect thus never go for the lowest bidder as to minimize fees one have to customised service thus, the project eventually be costing much more or end-up with poor quality design, than a properly designed house which is more often that not the biggest investment of your whole life.
+For Multi-family residential projects, 2.5%-4% is more of a rational figure including the structural design, basic services design, and periodic supervision. (while in New Town one can find a few firms working even below 1 % which implies that the firm is surely not design-oriented and maybe going to sell you one of their typical ready-made solutions, or, maybe looking for other, perhaps unethical, avenues to ensure the profit).
+For the selection of architect thus never go for the lowest bidder as to minimize fees one have to customized service thus, the project eventually be costing much more or end-up with poor quality design, than a properly designed house which is more often than not the biggest investment of your whole life.

 “If you think good designs are costly; look at the cost of bad designs”